 He tried to tear himself free from the need to save her, but Fleur’s bright blue eyes and the taste of her lips swirled through Harry’s thoughts like a hurricane.
 His heart wrenched.

 I would’ve saved her anyway.
-Harry severed Gabrielle’s bonds.
+Harry severed Gabby’s bonds.
 Fleur didn’t even need to ask, let alone do this to me.

 The merpeople shoaled around him.
 A ball of copper scales and claws that bristled with tridents.
 Harry narrowed his eyes and raised his wand, pulling the silver-haired girl into his embrace next to Katie.